Statutory Sick Pay calculator

 Understanding connected periods is important for calculating SSP correctly.
 It stops the 3 waiting days from restarting for each new sickness, ensuring employees get sick pay without delays.

-Part-time employees can qualify for Statutory Sick Pay (SSP) just like full-time employees as long as they earn at least £123 before tax per week (£125 from April 2025).
-They must meet this minimum earnings threshold to be eligible for SSP.
-To avoid legal issues and comply with employment laws, it’s essential employers calculate the correct amount of SSP for part-time staff members.
+To avoid legal issues and comply with employment laws, it’s essential employers calculate the correct amount of SSP for both full-time and part-time staff members.

 Calculating SSP for part-time employees is crucial.
 Why?
 Unfortunately, errors can lead to disputes and potentially an employment tribunal.
 For accuracy and fairness in these calculations use HR and payroll software.
 This can help you stay on track, and stay compliant with the rules, as well as make sure employees are happy with their sick pay arrangements.

 Employers have a key role in administering Statutory Sick Pay which involves paying SSP to employees who qualify.
-All UK employers must pay SSP from the fourth day an employee is ill (keep an eye out for this changing to day one in 2025 - timelines to be finalised).
-Employers must check that their staff meets the criteria to receive SSP and communicate with anyone who doesn’t meet the criteria.
+As of 6 April 2026, all UK employers must pay SSP from the first day an employee is ill.

 To stay compliant and avoid disputes, it’s essential employers pay sick pay quickly and accurately.
 Using HR software like Breathe means that employees can report sickness within 7 days, alongside payroll software that can calculate and pay SSP quickly and efficiently.